eswong610/user-guide-docs/docs/setting.md

 ## Step 1 - Signing up to mongodb website
 {: .no_toc }

-This set up will include making a Mongodb Atlas account and configuring the cluster settings.
+We are going to start off by making a Mongodb Atlas account and configuring the cluster settings.

+Step 1 - Create a Mongodb Account.

 Head over to the Mongodb website at https://www.mongodb.com/cloud/atlas/signup and register for an account.
 Once registered you will be redirect and prompted to pick a plan.
 There are 3 plans to choose from.
 For our purposes, a free account will be enough as it caters to small web applications.

 ![registration](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/register.png?raw=true "LOGIN")

 ## Step 2 - Choosing your cluster and region
 At the starter cluster webpage, it will give you options to choose a cloud provider and a region.

-Choose AWS and a recommended region.
+Step 2 - Choose AWS and a recommended region for your cluster.

 ![cloudprovider](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/cloudprovider.png?raw=true "cloud provider")